On the Support Recovery of Jointly Sparse Gaussian Sources using Sparse Bayesian Learning: Support Error Analysis

-We now proceed with the analysis of support recovery performance of M-SBL algorithm.
-We derive an M-SBL specific Chernoff bound for the support error probability in the JSSR problem under assumption (\textbf{A1}).
-We begin by introducing some of the frequently used notation in the following table.
+Towards studying the sparsistency of the M-SBL solution, we first derive a Chernoff bound for the support error probability incurred by the solution of a constrained version of M-SBL optimization under assumption~\textbf{A1}.
+We begin by introducing some of the frequently used notation in the table below.